 Even if you choose not to list your business on Exchange, the following process will likely be similar.

-- The first step to listing your business for sale on the Exchange Marketplace is to install the Exchange Marketplace app on your Shopify store.
+- The first step to listing your business for sale on Exchange is to install the Exchange Marketplace app on your Shopify store.
 It can be found directly on Exchange.
 This app will take traffic and sales data from your store to streamline the process of listing your business for sale on Exchange.
-It also helps verify the traffic and sales data on your store, making it easier for buyers to trust the listing.
+It also helps verify the data, making it easier for buyers to trust the listing.

 - The next step is to create a listing on Exchange for your business.
 One of the more important sections you’ll want to add to your listing is the reason or reasons for selling your business.
 This insight will give buyers more comfort.
 Nobody wants to buy a business with defects or problems.
 However, if your business has those, you’ll also want to include that, and also include possible solutions for the buyer to implement.